DustinLedbetter/Laravel-Catering-Site/README.md

 # Laravel-Catering-Site
-I have migrated the catering site to use laravel and add php functionality.
+I have migrated the catering site to utilize the laravel framework.

+The files included on here are the web pages and the routes file.